ilSommo/spotify-audio-features/report.md

 print(model.is_active_trail('Danceability', 'Energy'))
 print(model.is_active_trail('Danceability', 'Energy', observed='Speechiness'))
 ```
-respectively print True and False, meaning that Danceability and Energy would not be independent if Speechiness were not given.
+respectively print True and False, meaning that Danceability and Energy are not independent if Speechiness is not given.

 Another important property of Bayesian networks is that "a node is conditionally independent of all other nodes in the network, given its parents, children, and children’s parents" [4].
 This group of variable is known as Markov blanket and can be computed through the `BayesianModel.get_markov_blanket` function: as an example, the Danceability Markov blanket returns the list `['ArtistScore', 'Energy', 'Chart', 'Speechiness', 'Valence', 'Loudness']`, whose correctness can be shown by looking at the network.
 The two lines
 ```python